 Ask, Don't Tell

 Since you're still expected to follow your parents' rules, you'll probably need their permission to start dating.
-Try to make most of the conversation questions from you rather than statements.
+Try to make sure most of the conversation consists of questions from you rather than statements.
 This will make your parents feel more respected and show your maturity.
 Ask questions such as:

 - What age do you think is good to start dating?

 - What rules would I need to follow to start dating?

 - What is your best dating advice?

 Back Up Your Stance